George Fraser Black

-George Fraser Black (1866 – September 7, 1948) was a Scottish-born American librarian, historian and linguist.
-He worked at the New York Public Library for more than three decades, and he was the author of several books about Scottish culture and anthroponymy, gypsies and witchcraft.
+George Fraser Black (March 10, 1865 – September 7, 1948) was a Scottish-born American librarian, historian and linguist.
+He worked at the New York Public Library for more than three decades, and he was the author of several books about Scottish culture and anthroponymy, Romani people and witchcraft.

 Early life

-George Fraser Black was born in 1866 in Scotland.
+George Fraser Black was born in 1865 in Stirling, Scotland.
 He earned a PhD before emigrating to the United States.
+He was married to Annette Campbell McColl Black.
+They had three children.

 Career

 Black became a librarian, historian and linguist.
 He worked at the New York Public Library from 1896 to 1931.
 He authored several books about Scotland, especially its folklore, witchcraft and surnames, as well as gypsies.
 In Scotland's Mark on America, Black writes about the contributions made by Americans of Scottish descent, including many presidents.

 Black collected books about witchcraft, some of which were later acquired by Fairleigh Dickinson University, followed by Drew University.
 Among them is a copy of Malleus Maleficarum, co-authored by Heinrich Kramer and Jacob Sprenger.